-- Demonstrate transferable analytical skills such as the ability to summarize, interpret, and evaluate complex texts. - 2.
-Demonstrate transferable communication skills such as writing clearly and persuasively, revising and editing their own and others' writing, and making effective oral presentations. - Employ appropriate research methods to locate and evaluate information and will effectively 3 present their own arguments with support from primary and secondary texts. - Recognize and analyze various textual forms and strategies in academic and creative genres.
-4. - Employ various textual strategies in academic and creative genres.
-5. - 6.
-Examine the ways in which texts shape and/or are shaped by history, culture, and context. - Respond to and analyze diverse texts from various cultures. - 8 Articulate or identify important theoretical concepts and approaches and apply them in interpreting or analyzing texts.
+- 1. Demonstrate transferable analytical skills such as the ability to summarize, interpret, and evaluate complex texts. - 2.
+Demonstrate transferable communication skills such as writing clearly and persuasively, revising and editing their own and others' writing, and making effective oral presentations. - 3.
+Employ appropriate research methods to locate and evaluate information and will effectively present their own arguments with support from primary and secondary texts. - 4.
+Recognize and analyze various textual forms and strategies in academic and creative genres. - 5.
+Employ various textual strategies in academic and creative genres. - 6.
+Examine the ways in which texts shape and/or are shaped by history, culture, and context. - 7.
+Respond to and analyze diverse texts from various cultures. - 8.
+Articulate or identify important theoretical concepts and approaches and apply them in interpreting or analyzing texts.

-AL 2000 Introduction to Linguistics (Global Crossroads & Diversification) ENG 2100 Reading Literature, Film, and Culture (Critical Thinking & Expression) ENG 2500 World Literature (Traditions & Movements that Shape the World)
+AL 2000 Introduction to Linguistics (Global Crossroads & Diversity) AL 2000 introduction to Einguistics (Grobal Crossroads & Diversity)

+- ENG 2100 Reading Literature, Film, and Culture (Critical Thinking & Expression) - ENG 2500 World Literature (Traditions & Movements that Shape the World)